 Patient Education/Medical Writing

 One of Ms. Dold’s specialties is creating materials for health consumers.
-Patient education projects have included booklets on depression and hepatitis C infection, interactive programs for patients and chapters of a family medical guide.
-She has also written many magazine and newsletter feature articles on health issues, covering topics ranging from genetic testing to alternative medicine.
-She also writes and edits materials for professional scientific and medical audiences, such as CME programs, pharmaceutical training manuals and technical reports.
+Projects have included guides to depression and hepatitis C, digital programs on cancer, and a workbook for people with addiction (producing both ebook and print-on-demand versions).
+She also produces materials for professional scientific and medical audiences, such as CME programs and technical reports.

 Environmental and General Science Writing

 Another area of expertise is the environment.
-In magazine, newspaper and online feature articles, Ms. Dold has covered a wide variety of environmental topics, including shark fishing in Costa Rica, hearing abilities of manatees, prairie dog politics, grizzly bear genetics and the making of wildlife films.
+Feature articles have covered topics such as shark fishing in Costa Rica, hearing abilities of manatees, prairie dog politics, and grizzly bear genetics.
 Other science features have covered how search dogs track down lost people, cannibalism among the Anasazi, invasive species in the West and the oldest house in Colorado.

 Editorial Project Management

-Ms. Dold also manages large editorial projects.
-Such projects typically involve setting the editorial schedule for a team of co-authors, coordinating the copy submissions of all co-authors, editing or rewriting all submitted copy and writing some sections, assembling and editing graphic elements and front and back matter, and working with designers, web programmers and printers.
-One such project, for example, involved producing a 20-page consumer-oriented newsletter on Forest Service research in the Southwest.
+Ms. Dold also manages large editorial projects, such as annual reports.
+Such projects typically involve planning the editorial schedule for a team of co-authors, editing all submitted copy and writing some sections, assembling and editing graphic elements and front and back matter, and working with designers, web programmers and printers.

-Ms. Dold has taught journalism to graduate students and is an active member of the American Society of Journalists and Authors and the National Association of Science Writers.
+Ms. Dold is a member of the American Society of Journalists and Authors, the Association of Health Care Journalists, and the National Association of Science Writers.
 A graduate of New York University’s graduate-level Science, Health and Environmental Reporting Program, she is a former staff editor and writer for Audubon magazine and for the Natural Resources Defense Council.

 - Feature article writing

-- Interactive media content – writing, editing, organizing
+- Digital and print media content – writing, editing, organizing

-- Project management – coordinating and overseeing the work of numerous co-authors, editing all submissions and preparing final drafts for printing
+- Project management – coordinating and overseeing the work of numerous co-authors and preparing final drafts for production